biggerpicturestudio/alfred-v1-docs/content/getting-started.md

 metaDescription: ""
 ---

-If you are novice in using Alfred and front-end code implementation into Alfred system, it is highly recommended to start from reading about the Alfred concept, structure, how the page content is organised, how to implement front-end code in front page's templates, what microcomponents are, how to create sections, headers, how to implement and so on.
+If you are novice in using Alfred and the front-end code implementation into Alfred system, it is highly recommended to start from reading about the Alfred concept, structure, how the page content is organised, how to implement front-end code in the front page's templates, what microcomponents are, how to create sections, headers, how to implement and so on.

 **Please go through all the documentation pages first in order to understand Alfred**.